microsoft/vscode-docs/tutorials/nodejs-deployment-ui/getting-started.md

 ---
 # Deploy to Azure using the Azure CLI

-In this walkthrough, you will deploy a Node.js application to the Azure cloud using the [Azure Command Line Interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/overview?view=azure-cli-latest).
+In this walkthrough, you will deploy a Node.js application to the Azure cloud using the [Azure Web Portal](https://azure.microsoft.com/en-gb/features/azure-portal/).

 ## Prerequisites